ildar-ceo/backup-tools/README.md

 sudo backup-lxc mycontainer
 ```

+When container is backuping, automatically generated config in the container folder.

 lxc backup may use exclude.list for tar backup.
 The exclude.list should be located in the folder `/var/lib/lxd/containers/mycontainer/exclude.list`